Some Contact Lenses May Damage Your Kid's Eyes

 When asked if she would wear contact lenses again, she said, “Never”.

 The eye is an extremely sensitive organ and needs to be treated with care.
 Trusting someone whose credentials you don’t know or can’t ascertain may result in complications in the long run as they may be ill-equipped to handle the needs of your eyes.
 This threat can be avoided completely by getting prescriptions from reputable optometrists as they would be able to diagnose the degree of assistance each eye needs.
-They can even offer legitimate advise on care methods for wearing contact lenses.
+They can even offer legitimate advice on care methods for wearing contact lenses.

-Parents should explain to their kids the dangers of getting lenses from an eye quack and just how bad resulting ailments can be, if they decide to get contacts on the cheap.
+Parents should explain to their kids the dangers of getting lenses from an eye quack and just how bad resulting ailments can be if they decide to get contacts on the cheap.
 But first, just consider the right age for them to even be getting a pair of lenses if it’s merely for fashion’s sake.

 Besides getting a proper prescription from a registered optometrist, teach your kid these tips on contact lens care.
 By doing this, she can lessen the risk of an eye infection: